 Music is a universal language that echoes with people across the globe.
-Each genre carries its unique charm, weaving stories and emotions through distinct rhythms and melodies.
+Each genre carries its unique style, weaving stories and emotions through distinct rhythms and melodies.
 Let's discover the characteristics and essence of some popular genres.
 Whilst this blog is titled every genre of music, it is impossible as new genres are always being invented but we will write about as many as possible and where they originated and what distinctive traits of the genre involves.

 1. Dance Music